January 2, 2019

 Posted in: Families, Parenting Concerns

-The beginning of 2018 is now in our rear-view mirror and if you’re like most people, you’ve likely already broken your New Year’s Resolution.
+2019 has arrived, and if you’re like most people, you’ve not only made New Year’s Resolutions, but are wondering how long you’ll keep to them.
 In fact, less than half of people who make New Year’s resolutions stick with them much past June.

 If it’s so common to break resolutions, why do we make them in the first place?